-The board of directors will not seek to hinder or obstruct take-over bids for the company's activities or shares unless there are particular reasons for this.
-If an offer is made for the Company's shares, the board will arrange for a valuation from an independent expert, and the Company's board of directors will issue a statement making a recommendation as to whether shareholders should or should not accept the offer.
+The [Management Board?] will not seek to hinder or obstruct take-over bids for the Company's activities or shares unless there are particular reasons for this.
+If an offer is made for the Company's shares, the [Management Board?] will arrange for a valuation from an independent expert, and the Company's [Supervisory Board?] will issue a statement making a recommendation as to whether shareholders should or should not accept the offer.